 This post may contain affiliate links.

 If you want to enjoy the taste of fresh strawberry lemonade in the winter time, then you might consider canning some in the summer when strawberries are plentiful and putting away a few jars to enjoy during winter months.
-If you like this recipe try this recipe for strawberry lemonade jam.

 - 7 c. fresh sliced strawberries